beerpwn/ctf/2020/NahamCon_CTF/web/Bomarr_Style/README.md

 ![alt login](./screen/login_2.png)

-* That is tricky since usually the __payload__ part of a token contains a json, instead in this case seems it contains some unreadable character and for sure is not a valid json.
+* That is tricky since usually the __payload__ part of a token contains a __json__, instead in this case seems it contains some unreadable characters and for sure is not a valid json.
 Anyway we can still recognize some words inside it, for example the username used to login and the role.

 * Let's see which bytes we have in this payload part: